 Negligence is a "breach" of a person’s duty of care: the responsibility to avoid causing harm to another person.
 Corporations also have a duty of care, although they have higher standards in play for certain services and goods; for example, hospital care or automotive parts that present a much greater risk to people.

 If you suspect you have a claim, do not delay - each state has laws that limit the amount of time you have to file a civil claim, called statutes of limitations.
 Once the statute of limitations passes for your wrongful death or survival action, you are generally barred from filing a lawsuit, no matter how grievous the negligence that prompted your claim.
 The statute usually begins on the day of death, and lasts one to two years.
 We strongly recommend you speak to an attorney right away for details about your specific circumstances.

 Our lawyers at Leventhal Puga Braley P.C., have been practicing for over 40 years.
-More than a dozen attorneys, each with his or her own specialty, work collaboratively to develop innovative strategies for your case.
+Each attorney, with his or her own specialty, works collaboratively to develop innovative strategies for your case.
 We work with medical providers, expert witnesses, private investigators, accident reconstructionists, visual designers, and more to present your case convincingly to a jury and get you and your family justice.

 We commonly see wrongful death claims arise out of: